ta0kira/zeolite/tests/traces/README.md

 # Testing of Possible Traces

 This module does not have an executable code.
 Instead, it is just meant for sanity-checking of `zeolite`'s collection of possible trace contexts.
-This can be used with `zeolite -t --log-traces traces.csv ...` to determine which lines of code have not been covered by the executed tests.

 To compile: